 Do a quick Google search to find out what professional advertising and marketing associations are in your town.
 Groups like these often have a fee for joining (which you can decide whether or not you want to do) but also often host events that don’t require membership or have just a small door charge.

-Pick an upcoming event, make sure you’ve got your business cards and get out there to meet people.
-Move from group to group, meet as many people as you can and don’t head home before two hours is up.
+Pick an upcoming event, make sure you’ve got your business cards, and get out there to meet people.
+Move from group to group, meet as many people as you can, and don’t head home before two hours is up.
+I guarantee this won’t be as scary or intimidating as you may think!
+These are people with similar interests to yours, so finding things to discuss will be easy.

 3. Find local designers.

-If you’re looking for a designer to collaborate on spec pieces with you, look for someone who’s at your same experience level.
+If you’re looking for a designer to collaborate on spec pieces with you (and here’s what you should be looking for in a partner), look for someone who’s at your same experience level.
 No designer wants to do work for free, but if you both want and need spec ads, there’s a much better chance they’ll be willing to work with you.

 When you find designers you’re interested in getting to know, don’t just send them the standard LinkedIn “I’d like to add you to my professional network” message (which you should never be using anyway—you’re a copywriter, after all!).
 Personalize the message to let them know what intrigued you about them and, if you’re feeling especially bold, you can even suggest meeting up for coffee to network a bit and talk about what it’s like working as a creative in your town.